simeononsecurity/simeononsecurity.ch/content/articles/what-is-gdpr-overview-explanation/index.en.md

 - **Right to Erasure**: Commonly known as the "right to be forgotten," individuals hold the ability to demand the removal of their data under certain circumstances.
 This can be exemplified by a **customer** requesting their account to be entirely deleted from an online service.

 - **Right to Data Portability**: Individuals have the option to obtain their data from one service provider and transfer it to another.
-For instance, if a user desires to switch to a new **cloud storage** service, they can request their data to be transferred seamlessly.
+For instance, if a user desires to switch to a new **cloud storage** service, they can request their data to be transferred smoothly.

 - **Right to Object**: The GDPR allows individuals to object to the processing of their data, particularly when it comes to direct marketing endeavors.
 For example, if a **subscriber** receives unwanted promotional emails, they can object to further communication.

-These rights collectively ensure that individuals have a substantial say in how their personal information is used, stored, and managed, fostering a heightened sense of control and privacy in the digital landscape.
+These rights collectively ensure that individuals have a substantial say in how their personal information is used, stored, and managed, building a heightened sense of control and privacy in the digital landscape.

 ## **The GDPR's Impact on Businesses and Individuals**